nedashokraneh/IChDA/README.md

 * signals_file: The path of generated signals file.
 * interactions_file: The path of generated interactions file.
 * processed_dir: The path of directory including to save embeddings and annotations.

 , which are passed in .json file.
 Example: test/HC_config.json.
 This script learns LINE embeddings and save it in processed_dir/embeddings, and learn combinatorial domain annotation and save it in processed_dir/annotations .

+## Annotations

+Our annotations are available in data/processed_data/annotations .